 Facts about dock spiders

-The scientific name for a dock spider is Dolomedes and it belongs to the Pisauridae family of spiders.
-In Canada, the spider is usually referred to as a dock spider.
-In the U.S., it is often called a fishing spider.
-Other names include wharf spider and raft spider.
+The scientific name for a dock spider is Dolomedes.
+It belongs to the Pisauridae family of spiders.
+In Canada, this spider is usually referred to as a dock spider.
+In the United States it is often called a fishing spider.
+Other common names include wharf spider and raft spider.

 Dock spider habitat and range

 Dock spiders are widely distributed throughout cottage country in Canada and the United States.
 Whether your cabin is in Michigan, Wisconsin, Minnesota, Manitoba, Ontario, Quebec or any other lake-country area the dock spider is a regular and often-feared companion at the cottage.